 Top tip: Grieve over that piece of abandoned work that took you a decade to write with the same indulgence as if it had taken you an afternoon.

-The most important advice CBC courses gave you: Reserve the right to declare that most killer of writing tips as – be honest, now – not applicable to you.
+The most important advice CBC courses gave you: Reserve the right to declare that most writing tips as – be honest, now – not applicable to you.

 CBC courses in three words: Access All Areas